A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Primal Gap and Primal Integral

 \section{Primal Gap and Primal Integral}

 Here we give the definition of the Primal Gap (PG) and Primal Integral (PI) metrics following \cite{berthold2013measuring}.
-PG is used to measure the relative distance between a feasible solution $\mathbf{\tilde{x}}$ and the objective value of the best known solution $\mathbf{x}^*$, i.e., the best known objective value (BKV).
-It is a scalar value ranging between [0,1], where a smaller value indicates the solution is closer to optimal.
+PG is used to measure the relative distance between the objective value $\mathbf{c}^{\top}\tilde{\mathbf{x}}$ of a feasible solution $\tilde{\mathbf{x}}$ and the best known objective value (BKV), denoted by $\mathbf{c}^{\top}\mathbf{x}^*$.
+It is a scalar value in [0,1], where a smaller value indicates the solution is closer to optimal.
 PG is defined as: